jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 #### Breaking down the left-hand-side of the equation
 The probability of me getting internships was unusually high because of the unhealthy amounts of prep I did over the summer (~10 hours every day).
 And the value of getting those internships was again unusually high:

-- I would gain an incredible edge in the job market, just as the pandemic had made job-hunting significantly more competitive.
+- I would gain an edge in the job market, just as the pandemic had made job-hunting significantly more competitive.
 - I would be able to pay off my student loans and build a rainy day fund, just as pandemic-induced economic uncertainty had made having a solid financial foundation paramount.
-- I may have a normal to semi-normal last year, given COVID is under control a year from now
+- I'd have a shot at a normal to semi-normal last year
-- I would not have to attend Zoom University Inc.
+- I would not have to attend Zoom University

 #### Breaking down the right-hand-side of the equation
 The value I'd be losing by taking a year off: